 Install Raspberry Pi Imager on your PC or Mac

-The Raspberry Foundation has developed a tool that allows you to download and install the system image on the destination micro-SD card in 3 steps.
+The Raspberry Foundation has developed a tool that allows you to download and install the system image on the destination micro-SD board in 3 steps.
 No need to manually download the Raspbian Pi Imager image takes care of everything!

 It’s a tool equivalent to Noobs